Monkey saddle

-It belongs to the class of saddle surfaces, and its name derives from the observation that a saddle for a monkey would require two depressions for the legs and one for the tail.
+It belongs to the class of saddle surfaces, and its name derives from the observation that a saddle used by a monkey would require two depressions for its legs and one for its tail.
 The point $(0,0,0)$ on the monkey saddle corresponds to a degenerate critical point of the function $z(x,y)$ at $(0, 0)$.
 The monkey saddle has an isolated umbilical point with zero Gaussian curvature at the origin, while the curvature is strictly negative at all other points.